How to Help Your Employees Manage Workplace Stress Around the Holidays

 “As an employer, you control many of the variables that create holiday season stress for people.
 (Scheduling) excessive overtime hours … (imposing) short deadlines for important projects, and (creating) pressure to reach end-of-year goals can add additional stress for the holidays.”

 Safeguard Your Employees with Identity Theft Protection

 One of the most stressful experiences any employee can have, regardless of the time of year, is having their identity stolen.
-Scammers, fraudsters, and identity thieves ramp up their nefarious activities during the holidays because they know people will be shopping, traveling and being less careful in general with their personal information.
-In this era of increased cybersecurity awareness, it may come as a surprise that cybercrime spiked 123% in terms of malware infections over Thanksgiving holiday weekend 2017, according to Enigma Software Group.
+Scammers, fraudsters, and identity thieves ramp up their nefarious activities during the holidays because they know people will be shopping, traveling, and being less careful in general with their personal information.
+In this era of increased cybersecurity awareness, it may come as a surprise that cybercrime spiked 123% in terms of malware infections over the Thanksgiving holiday weekend 2017, according to Enigma Software Group.